blrpradeepkumar/sampleandroidapp/README.md

 - Abstraction and Polymorphism: The Product details like title and price have been declared in an interface and it is implemented in the Cart Page.
 The child class overrides the methods and implements them.

+# Reporting

-Extent reports can be found at - androidapp/target/surefire-reports/html/extent.html TestNG reports can be found at - androidapp/test-output/emailable-report.html
+- Extent reports can be found at - androidapp/target/surefire-reports/html/extent.html
+- TestNG reports can be found at - androidapp/test-output/emailable-report.html